Aaron Poole

 Aaron Poole (born March 17, 1977) is a Canadian actor.

+Aaron married fellow Canadian actress Lily Gao on November 17, 2018.

 Early life

 Poole grew up in Barrie, Ontario and attended Barrie Central Collegiate.
 He is a graduate of the Etobicoke School of the Arts and George Brown College.
 He is of Italian descent.

 Career

 Poole's credits include the films Killing Zelda Sparks, Adoration and This Beautiful City, and the television series Strange Days at Blake Holsey High and ZOS: Zone of Separation.
 He was nominated for Best Actor at the 29th Genie Awards for his performance in This Beautiful City.
 Poole starred in Ed Gass-Donnelly's second feature film Small Town Murder Songs in 2010.
 He also appeared in the movie Fury.